At-Home Hospice Healthcare

 Caring for a loved one in hospice or receiving palliative care is physically, psychologically, and emotionally demanding1.
 There often aren’t enough hours in the day to tend to all of their needs, let alone spend time with other important people in your life and tend to your own needs.
-That’s why when a loved one requires end-of-life care, the benefits of in-home care extend beyond the client.
+That’s why when a loved one requires end-of-life care, the benefits of in-home health care services extend beyond the client.

-nurses and caregivers by calling 800-588-0517 or email Family & Nursing Care.
+by calling 800-588-0517 or email Family & Nursing Care.

-As a family member or friend of a client, this extra help allows you to spend your final days together as your loved one’s companion rather than as a caretaker.
+As a family member or friend of a client, this extra help from at-home hospice care in Maryland and D.C. allows you to spend your final days together as your loved one’s companion rather than as a caretaker.
 During this difficult time, all benefit from compassionate support.

 1Care for the Caregiver, Montgomery Hospice